gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She took a deep breath—

 —and jumped as the door burst open.
-"Could you *knock* next time?" she snapped at Sensy.
+"Could you *knock* next time?" she snapped at Sensy, snatching a towel to cover herself.
+She didn't mind being naked in front of her friend, but despite repeated assurances that nobody noticed any longer, she was self-conscious about the dark scribbles on her forearms.

 Her friend stared at her.
-"Why?
+"Knock?
+Why?
 Nobody else does."

 "Well, maybe they should start," Noxy grumbled.